-But wait, will you really be eating for two this holiday season?
+But wait, will you really be eating for two?
 That phrase has been around for a long time and has been used to justify just about any eating advice given to a mother-to-be, including, “Be sure to clean your plate.
 Remember, you’re eating for two!” or “Oh, go ahead and have an extra scoop; after all, you’re eating for two, aren’t you?”
 The concept of ‘eating for two’, while probably well intentioned, has confused countless pregnant women.
 Let’s see what’s behind it.

 While it is true that your baby is developing at a fantastic rate, initially your own stored energy is helping to support that rapid growth.
 If your pre-pregnancy weight was about average, your energy or caloric needs will not increase during the first three months; the first trimester.
 During the next three months or second trimester, your energy needs increase by about 350 calories a day.
 You could cover this with an apple, a handful of walnuts and a glass of soymilk, for example.
 Increasing your intake by another 100 calories during the third trimester, to total 450 calories above preconception intake, will insure that your baby will grow well and that you will have sufficient energy for your own needs.
 These additional calories will support a total weight gain during pregnancy of 25 – 30 pounds.

 If you were underweight prior to conception you will have higher energy needs.
 As well, if you are a teenager, your own body is still developing, in addition to the baby growing inside of you, and so your need for extra calories will be greater than outlined above.
 As a pregnant teen, more weight gain is quite normal and expected.

 If you were overweight prior to conception, most likely you will be able to meet energy needs with fewer calories.